Cultural anthropology: Cross-cultural comparison

-One means by which anthropologists combat ethnocentrism is to engage in the process of cross-cultural comparison.
+One means by which anthropologists combat ethnocentrism is to engage in cross-cultural comparison.
 It is important to test so-called "human universals" against the ethnographic record.
-Monogamy, for example, is frequently touted as a universal human trait, yet comparative study shows that it is not.
+Monogamy, for example, is frequently touted as a universal human trait, yet comparative studies show that it is not.
 The Human Relations Area Files, Inc. (HRAF) is a research agency based at Yale University.
 Since 1949, its mission has been to encourage and facilitate worldwide comparative studies of human culture, society, and behavior in the past and present.
 The name came from the Institute of Human Relations, an interdisciplinary program/building at Yale at the time.
 The Institute of Human Relations had sponsored HRAF's precursor, the Cross-Cultural Survey (see George Peter Murdock), as part of an effort to develop an integrated science of human behavior and culture.
-The two eHRAF databases on the Web are expanded and updated annually. eHRAF World Cultures includes materials on cultures, past and present, and covers nearly 400 cultures.
+The two eHRAF databases on the web are expanded and updated annually. eHRAF World Cultures includes materials on cultures, past and present, and covers nearly 400 cultures.
 The second database, eHRAF Archaeology, covers major archaeological traditions and many more sub-traditions and sites around the world.

 Comparison across cultures includes the industrialized (or de-industrialized) West.
 Cultures in the more traditional standard cross-cultural sample of small-scale societies are: